shaief/copernicus/README.md

 ```

 ## Running
-Edit the config.py as you need, and the:
+Edit the `config.py` as you need, and then:
 ```bash
 python download_from_copernicus.py
 ```